 - The lungs and body weight of children are small so the poisons found in second-hand smoke are more harmful to them.

-Second-hand smoke in your home and car
+Second-hand smoke in your home

 - The poisons will linger long after the smoke and smell have disappeared.